hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 # azureAppService/deploy
 This action will upload and deploy the project to Azure APP Service.
 The parameter `workingDirectory` can be removed if you want to run this command in the project root.
-The parameter `resourceId` can be removed if you don't plan to actually deploy, but just want to test the preparation of the upload (e.g. packaging or compiling the docker image)
+The parameter `dryRun` can be set to true if you don't plan to actually deploy, but just want to test the preparation of the upload (e.g. packaging or compiling the docker image).
+The default value is false.

 ## Syntax:
 ```